akifuji/academic-kickstart/content/en/home/accomplishments.md

 #  Travel Grant for International Conferences 2018, Awarded by Japanese Group Dynamics Association (October 2018): 35,000JPY
 #  Young Researcher's Scholarship Award 2019, Awarded by Japanese Society of Social Psychology (December 2018): 100,000JPY
 #  Scholarship 2019, Awarded by International Academic Forum (March 2019): 14,000JPY
+#  Scholarship for Studying Abroad, Awarded by Tobitate Young Ambassador Program of the Ministry of Education, Culture, Sports, Science and Technology (September 2016 - June 2017)
+#  Scholarship for Studying Abroad, Awarded by Josuikai (September 2016 - May 2017)

 +++
-- Travel Award 2022, Awarded by Society for Personality and Social Psychology (February 2022)
+- Graduate Travel Award 2022, Awarded by Society for Personality and Social Psychology (February 2022)
 - Excellent Presentation Award 2021, Awarded by Japanese Group Dynamics Association (September 2021)
 - International Registration Award 2021, Awarded by Society for Personality and Social Psychology (February 2021)
 - Grant-in-Aid for JSPS Fellows, Awarded by Japan Society for the Promotion of Science (April 2020 - March 2023)